-Factual error: The teens are traveling presumably along the Meadowbrook or Wantaugh parkways, when the enter Jones Beach.
+Factual error: The teens are traveling presumably along the Meadowbrook or Wantagh parkways, when they enter Jones Beach.
 They see a sign just before the beach entrance that says "New York: 93 miles", when Jones Beach is less than 15 miles from NYC limits and approximately 25-30 miles from Manhattan.

 Plot hole: When Alex and Clear are sitting and having coffee they are on a corner.
 He looks in the window to see the bus pass, and as he looks to see if it is there, it's not.
 As the camera pans across the street, there is some construction going on which is blocking that whole road from being used, but then Terry, Carter's girlfriend gets "waxed" by the bus - no way it could have got through all that construction.